wansiedler/wansiedler.github.io/_pages/about.md

 #### I ❤️:

 - my family and team
-- Typescript, Node.js and all about Frontend
+- Typescript, Node.js and all about Frontend and Backend written in it
-- Solidity, Vyperweb3.js
+- Solidity, Vyper, web3.js
-- Python/Django
-- PHP/Symfony
+- Python and async it's programming
 - Kubernetes (AWS, GC)
-- Gitlab CI/CD
+- Gitlab automations
 - Shell programming
-- GraphQL
+- GraphQL, ELK/MongoDB, Kafka, Redis
-- MySQL/pgSQL/MongoDB
+- MySQL/pgSQL
 - DevOps and all around

 ---